Tonik Energy: latest tariff information & reviews

 Tonik Energy was a 100% green energy supplier with a wide range of affordable tariffs.
 After its closure in October 2020, Tonik customers were switched to Scottish Power.
 You can find out everything you need to know about the closed provider, including how customers were affected by the switch, on this page.

 What is Tonik Energy?

-Tonik Energy is an independent gas and electricity supplier that aims to give its customers an increasing amount of control over how much energy they use.
-Its main goal is to help you reduce your carbon footprint while halving your energy bills by 2022.
+Tonik Energy was an independent gas and electricity supplier that aimed to give its customers an increasing amount of control over their energy use.
+Its main goal was to help customers reduce their carbon footprint while halving their energy bills by 2022.

 The supplier was founded in 2015 under the name Pilot Energy but rebranded to Tonik Energy in 2016.

 Tonik Energy was a small energy provider and currently supplies energy to roughly 130,000 customers by the time of its closure in 2020.

 The green energy supplier was based in Birmingham, England, but supplies energy to households in England, Wales and Scotland.